Archaeology (Research MA)

-Create a world of opportunities with a master's degree from Leiden University.
+Open up a world of opportunities with your master's degree in Archaeology from Leiden University!

 Our graduates find employment as: